priprii/FFXIVPlugins/README.md

 Display names of enemy players in PvP, optionally limited to your friends so you can murder them if you queue in separate parties.

+### PyonCam

+A version of [Cammy](https://github.com/UnknownX7/Cammy) with a few bug fixes & IPC implementation for integration with TargetPyon.

 ### TamaPyon (In Development)

 A Tamagotchi game that you can play while you play FFXIV.